millerships/pyznn/documentation/website/README.md

-# Website
+# PyZNN Documentation website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+We are using [Docusaurus 2](https://docusaurus.io/) to build static files for the documentation.

 ### Installation